 You can also contact the service via email, and what’s more, a GPG key is available so you have the option to use PGP-encrypted email, so you can keep absolute privacy, further proving the company’s focus on privacy.
 Unfortunately, live chat isn’t available.

 If your main concern is anonymity and privacy you’ll love Mullvad.
 The company’s commitment to protecting your personal data is admirable and the company has taken many steps to ensure that.
 From not needing anything to create an account, not even an email, to the ability to pay just with cash, Mullvad seems to have taken every possible step to secure the privacy and anonymity of its users.
 Add the open-source apps and audits to all of that, and the trustworthiness and credibility of the company just increases.

-Speed and performance are also excellent, among the top in fact.
-However, the apps are basic and they are missing some of the features that competitors have, and you won’t be unblocking anything with Mullvad, so if you want to watch Netflix, Disney+, and others, look elsewhere.
-All things considered, Mullvad is a reliable choice that puts anonymity and privacy above all else, and if that’s your only priority it’s well worth a look.
+Speed and performance are also excellent, among the best in fact.
+However, the apps are basic and they are missing some of the features that competitors have, and you won’t be unblocking anything with Mullvad, so if you want to watch Netflix, Disney+, and others, look elsewhere (you can’t go wrong with ExpressVPN).